-Exploratory analyses also showed that the results were robust across subsets of dependent measures and the overall set of dependent measures (see Figure 1), except that interpersonal measures showed relatively weaker ostracism effects, while fundamental need measures showed somewhat stronger ostracism effects on the first measure.
+Exploratory analyses also showed that the results were robust across subsets of dependent measures and the overall set of dependent measures (see Figure 1), except that interpersonal measures showed relatively weak ostracism effects, while fundamental need measures showed somewhat stronger ostracism effects on the first measure.
 This suggests that psychological effects of ostracism are large, but that this effect is smaller for interpersonal behaviors.
 On top of this, interpersonal measures also show more moderation, suggesting that interpersonal behaviors are more easily moderated.
 In sum, we see that the effects we found are robust, except for three deviations, which only differ in size and not in direction.